kyma-project/lifecycle-manager/samples/template-operator/README.md

 IMG ?= $(IMG_REGISTRY)/$(MODULE_NAME)-operator:$(MODULE_VERSION)
 ```

-## Steps to build and bundle your module:
+## Build your operator image

-If not done already, first build and push your operator binary by adjusting `IMG`if necessary and then executing the `make module-image` command
+If not done already, first build and push your operator binary by adjusting `IMG`if necessary and then executing the `make module-image` command.

 ```sh
 make module-image
 ```

-This will build the operator image and then push it as the Image defined in `IMG`.
+This will build the operator image and then push it as the image defined in `IMG`.

-Now, let's build our module:
+## Build and bundle your module

-1. Build and Push the Module and its descriptor with `module-build`:
+1. Build and push the Module and its descriptor with `module-build`.

 ```sh
 make module-build
 ```

-now there is a `template.yaml`that you can apply to the Control Plane
+Now there is a `template.yaml`that you can apply to the Control Plane.

 ```sh
 kubectl apply -f template.yaml
 ```

 2. Verify that the module creation succeeded and observe the `mod` folder.
-It will contain a `component-descriptor.yaml` with a definition of local layers:
+It will contain a `component-descriptor.yaml` with a definition of local layers.

 ```yaml
 component: